“If then you were raised with Christ, seek those things which are above, where Christ is, sitting at the right hand of God.”

 The word “then” picks up the argument of chapter two.
 Paul draws an inference based on his arguments there.

 The word “if” assumes reality; we can translate it by the word “since.”
-“Since” (in view of the fact) you were raised with Christ.
-That God has already raised us with Christ, is an assumed fact.
+“Since” (in view of the fact), you were raised with Christ.
+That God has already raised us with Christ is an assumed fact.
 It is a fact that God has raised us with Christ (Eph 2:5,6).
 It is something already done.
 There is no doubt in the “if” in the Greek here.

 “Raised with Christ” is an advance on “dead with Christ” of 2:20.
-A prerogative of the Christian life is that the Christian is risen with Christ.
+A prerogative of the Christian life is that the Christian has risen with Christ.
 “Risen with” means to cause to live again together with.
 Here God raises the believer to live together with Christ.
-By virtue of our union with Christ we are justified and will be glorified.
+By virtue of our union with Christ, we are justified and will be glorified.
 Because this is a judicial resurrection, it makes it no less real.